LeonBonetti/15Minutes/GeniusAnswer/README.md

 });
 ```
 Here we only create a search function thata can make searchs on wikipedia and return the index of this result, if wee need a diferent result for this question, we only need to pass a diferent index for the function.
-On next function wee listen for text messages send to our bot, on result wee put a button that can change the index of search.
+On next function will listen for text messages send to your bot, on result wee put a button that can change the index of search.
 #### The callback function
 Paste this code inside your `src/index.ts`
 ```